k2view-academy/K2View-Academy/academy/Training_Level_1/06_web_services/07_graphit_quiz.md

 #### Question 8: Document Formatting

-What will the CSVRow tag do in the CSV document ?
+What will the CSVRow tag do in the CSV document?

 A: Count the number of rows expected in the response and display this number in the header.

-B: Jump to next line of each row.
+B: Jump to the next line of each row.

 C: Row, row your doc gently down the web ...